nathanlane/nathanlane.github.io/private_notes/documentation/WEBMASTER_GUIDE.md

 ### Before Deploying
 1. Run `pnpm build` to ensure no errors
 2. Check that all required fields in `src/site.config.ts` are filled
+3. Update homepage content in `src/content/homepage/index.yaml` as needed
-3. Commit all changes to git
+4. Commit all changes to git
-4. Push to GitHub to trigger automated workflows
+5. Push to GitHub to trigger automated workflows

 ---